qpdf/qpdf/README-windows.txt

 External Libraries
 ==================

-In order to build qpdf, you must have copies of zlib and pcre.
-The easy way to get them is to download them from the qpdf download area.
+In order to build qpdf, you must have a copy of zlib.
+The easy way to get it is to download it from the qpdf download area.
 There are packages called external-libs-bin.zip and external-libs-src.zip.
 If you are building with MSVC 2010 or MINGW, you can just extract the qpdf-external-libs-bin.zip zip file into the top-level qpdf source tree.
 Note that you need the 2012-06-20 version (at least) to build qpdf 3.0 or greater since this includes 64-bit libraries.
-It will create a directory called external-libs which contains header files and precompiled libraries.
+The 2017-08-10 version includes libraries built with MSVC 2015 and contains only zlib.
+Older versions also contain pcre, which is no longer required as of qpdf 7.0.0.
+Extracting the zip will create a directory called external-libs which contains header files and precompiled libraries.
 Passing --enable-external-libs to ./configure (which is done automatically if you follow the instructions below) is sufficient to find them.

-You can also obtain pcre and zlib directly on your own and install them.
+You can also obtain zlib directly on your own and install it.
 If you are using mingw, you can just set CPPFLAGS, LDFLAGS, and LIBS when you run ./configure so that it can find the header files and libraries.
 If you are building with msvc and you want to do this, it probably won't work because ./configure doesn't know how to interpret LDFLAGS and LIBS properly for MSVC (though qpdf's own build system does).
 In this case, you can probably get away with cheating by passing --enable-external-libs to ./configure and then just editing CPPFLAGS, LDFLAGS, LIBS in the generated autoconf.mk file.
 Note that you should use UNIX-like syntax (-I, -L, -l) even though this is not what cl takes on the command line. qpdf's build rules will fix it.

 You can also download qpdf-external-libs-src.zip and follow the instructions in the README.txt there for how to build external libs.